-Students will learn to think critically, be able to discuss and analyze reading material, reflect on personal experiences through a journal entry, write a paper following APA format, and see how Psychology is present in their lives and the (business) world around them.
+Students will learn to think critically, be able to discuss and analyze reading material, reflect on personal experiences through a journal entry and see how Psychology is present in their lives and the (business) world around them.
 I will be tailoring our classes to fit the interests of students as well.